ashishshah1995/Spring-MVC/README.md

 # Classes

-## Hello World clas
+## Hello World class

-1. Creating Spring home controller and view
+1. Created Spring home controller and view
-2. Reading html form data (using @RequestParam) will read req parameter and binds to var name
+2. Reading html form data (using *@RequestParam)*  which will read request parameter and binds to variable name
-3. Adding data to spring model
+3. Added data to spring model

+### Creating controller
+1. Create controller class (@Controller)
+2. Define controller method
+3. Add request mapping to controller method (@RequestMapping)
+4. Return view name
+5. Develop view page

+### Reading Form data with Spring MVC
+1. Create student class
+2. Create student controller class
+3. Create html form
+4. Create from processing code
+5. Create confirmation page

 ## Student class

-1. Spring MVC form tags- support data binding
+1. Used form tags which support data binding

-2. Model attribute is bean that will hold form data and give support for data binding
+2. *@ModelAttribute* is bean object to bind form data to java objects

+3. Example of *path*
-3. path in html (eg path="firstName";) when form is loaded spring mvc will call student.getFirstName() to populate form field, if null then field will be empty,  when form is submitted spring will call setter methods student.getFirstName
+In jsp page if there is *path="firstName";*  then when form is loaded Spring MVC will call student.getFirstName() to populate form field, if null then field will be empty,  when form is submitted spring will call setter method student.setFirstName()

-4. @ModelAttribute to bind form data to java objects

-### Used the following Spring MVC form tags
+### Following Spring MVC form tags are used

 1. Drop down list